-Batract from Rule 14.
-Patent applications preserved in secrecy. (a) Pending patent applications are preserved in secrecy.
+Extract from Rule 14.
+Patent applications preserved in secrecy. (a) Except as provided in Rule 11(b) pending patent applications are preserved in secrecy.
 No information will be given by the Office respecting the filing by any particular person of an application for a patent, the pendency of any particular case before it, or the subject matter of any particular application, nor will access be given to or copies furnished of any pending application or papers relating thereto, without written authority of the applicant, or his assignee or attorney or agent, unless it shall be necessary to the proper conduct of business before the Office or as provided by these rules.